matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Billing IAM**

-- Role: Billing Account User.
+- **Role:** Billing Account User.
-- Purpose: Link projects to billing accounts.
+- **Purpose:** Link projects to billing accounts.
-- Level: Organization or billing account.
+- **Level:** Organization or billing account.
+- **Use Case:**
-- Use Case: This role has very restricted permissions, so you can grant it broadly, typically in combination with Project Creator.
-These two roles allow a user to create new projects linked to the billing account on which the role is granted.
+    - This role has very restricted permissions, so you can grant it broadly, typically in combination with Project Creator.
+    - These two roles allow a user to create new projects linked to the billing account on which the role granted.

+***

 ## Cloud Shell and Data Flow